Phuker/multi-tldr/Readme.md

 Yet another python client for [tldr](https://github.com/tldr-pages/tldr).

-Forked and modified from [tldr.py](https://github.com/lord63/tldr.py), whose original idea is very good.
+Forked and modified from [lord63/tldr.py](https://github.com/lord63/tldr.py), whose original idea is very good.

 ## Intro

-tldr.py is a python client for [tldr](https://github.com/tldr-pages/tldr): simplified and community-driven man pages.
+This is a python client for [tldr](https://github.com/tldr-pages/tldr): simplified and community-driven man pages.

 Instead of the long man pages: